Sad fate of three little flies African Folktale Story

 She went to a witchdoctor and told him the cause of her grief.
 The witchdoctor, on hearing her story, looked at her with piercing eyes and then said, "Your children have disobeyed you and their disobedience has killed them!"

-So these foolish little flies perished on account of their disobedience.
+Therefore, these foolish little flies perished because of their disobedience.
 Had they believed and obeyed their mother, they would not have died.